 Then have students reflect on the varied ways digital learning plays a part in their everyday lives.

-This page houses a collection of social media celebrations of last year’s Digital Learning Day.
+This page houses a collection of resources from past Digital Learning Days.

 Find inspiration from a lesson plan from the Alliance for Excellent Education, arranged into themes such as language arts, STEM, and digital citizenship.

 This collection of ReadWriteThink resources offer additional inspiration for considering the role digital technology can play in student learning.